These are our Golden Rules here at Brierley:

 For everybody’s benefit we operate a code of conduct which is seen to be firm, fair and consistent.
 It is our practice in school to educate children about observing a code of conduct and exercising responsibility and self control through positive reinforcement and rewards.
 Parents are issued with a copy of the behaviour policy and a home school agreement when their child starts school.
 These can range from verbal praise to simple stickers or stamps, certificates and awards.

 Good behaviour is the norm at Brierley.
 We have a consistent approach to discipline, with every class operating the same system of sanctions and rewards.
-We have a ‘celebration assembly’ every Friday to reward achievement and good behaviour.
+We have a ‘celebration assembly’ every Monday to reward achievement and good behaviour.
 We operate reward programmes for those children who find it difficult to follow the code of conduct.
-Each week every child is entitled to 30 minutes ‘Golden Time’ which is a reward for behaving well.
+Each week every child is entitled to ‘Golden Time’ on a Friday which is a reward for behaving well.
 This can be withdrawn as a sanction for poor behaviour but it can also be earned back.
 Golden time is designed to ensure that those children who always behave well are suitably rewarded.
-We run a system of exciting activities for golden time, supervised by staff, which children can sign up to at the beginning of the week.
-We try to ensure activities are based on the children’s interests and that they are varied and frequently changed.
+We also award 'Dojo' points to children in recognition of good behaviour or hard work.

 We will inform parents if a child’s behaviour is causing concern.
 We have a policy of involving parents immediately if a child is involved in an incident of bullying.
 We have a strong anti-bullying policy and will not tolerate this kind of behaviour.

-A copy of our Behaviour Policy can be downloaded HERE!
+A copy of our Behaviour Policy can be found on the policies page.